Adebayo Ogunlesi: Career

 From 1980 to 1981, Ogunlesi served as a law clerk to associate justice Thurgood Marshall of the United States Supreme Court.
 Ogunlesi was an attorney in the corporate practice group of the New York City law firm of Cravath, Swaine & Moore, where he had been a summer associate while studying for his M.B.A.

 In 1983, Ogunlesi joined the investment bank First Boston as an advisor on a Nigerian gas project.
 At First Boston, he worked in the Project Finance Group, advising clients on transactions and financings and has worked on transactions in North and South America, the Caribbean, Europe, the Middle East, Africa and Asia.
 From 1997 to 2002, he was the Head of the Global Energy Group of the by then renamed Credit Suisse First Boston (CSFB).
 In 2002, Ogunlesi was appointed Global Head of CSFB's Investment Banking Division.
 Also in 2002, he served as a member of Credit Suisse's executive board and Management Committee.
 From 2004 to 2006, Ogunlesi was Executive Vice Chairman and Chief Client Officer of CSFB.

 In July 2006, Ogunlesi started the private equity firm Global Infrastructure Partners (GIP), a joint venture whose initial investors included Credit Suisse and General Electric.
 He currently serves as chairman and managing partner.

 In 2006, GIP bought London City Airport.
 In 2009, GIP acquired a majority stake in London Gatwick Airport in a deal worth £1.455 billion.
 The Nigerian press has given him the nickname, "The Man Who Bought Gatwick Airport."
 GIP also owns Edinburgh Airport, which they bought in 2012, and Nuovo Trasporto Viaggiatori, which they bought in February 2018.

-In January 2024, BlackRock agreed to buy Global Infrastructure Partners for about $12.5 billion.
+In January 2024, BlackRock agreed to buy GIP for about $12.5 billion.
 BlackRock will pay $3 billion in cash and 12 million of its own shares as part of the deal to buy GIP.
 The 400 people directly employed by GIP will receive some of the stock, and five of the six founding partners, including chief executive Ogunlesi, will join BlackRock as part of the deal.

+In May 2026, speaking as Chairman and CEO of Global Infrastructure Partners during the BlackRock South Africa Infrastructure Investment Summit in Cape Town, Ogunlesi announced plans to expand BlackRock's infrastructure investment footprint in South Africa.
+He stated that the firm aimed to grow its $28–$30 billion (R500 billion) South Africa-linked assets under management over the following five years, identifying critical investment opportunities in energy, transport, digital infrastructure, and logistics.